We look forward to you joining our Spring 2023 dialogues!

 LUCserve programs focus on various ways of serving (like advocacy and social justice dialogues) and on social justice issues.
 Each student-led committee focuses on a specific theme, but our programs will address intersecting issues such as economic and racial justice.

-Here's a sampling of Fall 2021 Programs:
+Here's a sampling of past programs:

 How Are You, Really?
 Mental Health at Loyola